-With niacinamide, it is not overwhelming or scary at all.
-In fact, niacinamide has almost little to no side effects.
+While some vitamins have an adjustment period, niacinamide doesn’t and i has almost little to no side effects.
 Plus, you can use high percentages of it, and your skin will still respond well.

 Since it is one of the most stable ingredients in skincare, it works well with other ingredients too.
 You don’t have to worry about mixing the wrong ingredients with niacinamide because it is not irritating and won’t cause any breakouts.

 For better results, leave-on niacinamide products are recommended.
 After cleansing, you should follow it up with a toner that has niacinamide in to really get the ingredient into your skin.